thehuntedpie/vs-mods-for-noobs/README.md

 # VS Mods for Noobs

-The purpose of this repo is to teach modding for Vintage Story through ordered examples which increase in complexity
+The purpose of this repo is to teach modding for Vintage Story through ordered examples with increasing complexity

 ## Recommended Prerequisites